CONCURRENT SESSIONS

 Anissa Widjaja, PhD, Duke-NUS Medical School, Singapore

-• This session will explore the mechanisms of stem cell science and depletion in the context of aging, and how reversing these mechanisms can enable reprogramming, regeneration, and rejuvenation.
+This session will explore the mechanisms of stem cell mechanisms depletion in aging and how reversing these processes can enable reprogramming, regeneration, and rejuvenation.

 Engineering Regeneration